Mike-Now/faif-HMM/README.md

 faif-MaxEnt
 ========

 A fork of the [faif](http://faif.sourceforge.net/) (Fast Artificial Intelligence Framework).
-This fork shall include MaxEnt classifier.
+This fork shall include Multinomial Logistic Regression classifier.

+WORK IN PROGRESS